gunass/whiteboard/README.md

 ## whiteboard

-A distributed whiteboard application written in Java by Alex Epstein and <insert name>.
+A distributed whiteboard application written in Java by Alex Epstein and Zi Jian Ng.
 Arrives fully packaged with two executable classes:

 - CreateWhiteBoard.class: spawns a server that binds to the provided hostname to store and manage access to all whiteboard data.
 Then, spawns a client GUI to allow the admin user to access the whiteboard.